Easy Baked Ziti

 - Don’t like ziti?
 You can use another pasta like penne, mostaccioli, or rigatoni.
 I just wouldn’t use noodles like spaghetti or fettuccini.

-- Even though I use provolone in this recipe, you can use sliced mozzarella cheese or any light-tasting cheese.
+- Even though I use provolone in this recipe, you can use sliced mozzarella cheese or shredded mozzarella or any light-tasting cheese.
 For example, I wouldn’t recommend sliced cheddar.

 - Sprinkle grated parmesan cheese between the layers.
 I would have when I made this for the blog, but I didn’t have any.